As of September 15, we have raised $297,000 and we have distributed $281,000 in emergency grants for critical human needs.

-Monies from this fund will be deployed in two ways:
+Monies from this fund have been deployed in two ways:

 - Emergency grants to our Jewish agencies and synagogues to allow them to meet increased and immediate community needs such as food insecurity, unemployment, and mental health needs